zoryzhang/Slides/ai2reason/ai2reason_240112.md

 ## <!---fit---> Study reasoning process in doing math cont'

 * AI4MATH?
-It is just a play ground.
+It is just a playground.
 Math is the most abstract and formal yet established language we have.
 It is the best way to test the reasoning ability of an AI system.

 * Automated theorem proving?
-Again, a play ground that is well-defined and established.
+Again, a playground that is well-defined and established.

-* **Verifiable** mathematical formal language: a preliminary interface between human and computer on doing proof
+* **Verifiable** mathematical formal language: a preliminary interface between humans and computers in doing proof

 <detaillevel1>
 <figure>